-Suspension 1-3 Days Suspension 4 Days Suspension 5-10 Expulsion or disruptive to other impedes, or interferes students, staff, or the students, staff, or the school community or Substantially disrupts, impedes, or interferes
+Suspension 1-3 Days Suspension 4 Days Suspension 5-10 Expulsion Threat to school safety or disruptive to other students' learning opportunities Threat to safety of other students, staff, or the school community or Substantially disrupts, impedes, or interferes with the operation of the school.
+Threat to safety of other students, staff, or the school community or Substantially disrupts, impedes, or interferes with the operation of the school.
+Threat to safety of other students, staff, or the school community or Substantially disrupts, impedes, or interferes with the operation of the school.